 Heading level styles vary among disciplines.
 Please check with your committee regarding specific requirements in your discipline.
 Define the format of headings and subheadings in the Styles window.
 Using Styles for heading levels will allow for conversion to a tagged accessible PDF.
 Note: Do not use character formatting, such as bold or underline for headings.
 Each new primary heading must start on a new page.

-The following is a general heading level outline to be used if your program does not specify heading level styles.
+Note: The following is a general heading level outline to be used if your program does not specify heading level styles.

 HEADING LEVEL ONE